grantmacken/glider/README.md

 ### The Central Importance of Container Volumes

-After we have developed a web app based on our dns domain, deployment is a matter of running a remote instance of our pod with attached volumes.
+After we have developed a web app based on our dns domain, deployment is simply a matter of running a remote instance of our pod with mounted volumes.

- Volumes can be seen as deployable artifacts.
+ To **deploy** we can export local volumes and import these volumes on a remote host.
- To deploy we can export local volumes and export import these volumes on a remote hosts.
+ The reverse is also true, we can export volumes on a remote host and import these volumes on a local host.

- This means, what we run and serve locally in our development environment can be the same as what runs and serves on a remote cloud instance
+ This means, what we run and serve locally in our development environment can be the same as what runs and serves on a remote cloud instance.

 The development of a web app with a local running pod instance, is a matter of getting stuff into the attached volumes.